 \subsection{Introduction}

-In this section we prove that $X(t)$ mimics $Y^{(t)}$ in the sense that $X(t)$ has the same distribution as $Y^{(t)}$ given the covariate- and treatment history $\overline{Z}_t$, under conditions which do not exclude survival.
+This section indicates how to prove that $X(t)$ mimics $Y^{(t)}$ in the sense that $X(t)$ has the same distribution as $Y^{(t)}$ given the covariate- and treatment history $\overline{Z}_t$, under conditions aimed at survival.
 The conditions are similar to the ones in Section~\ref{XY}, but adapted to survival as the outcome of interest.
 The proof also follows roughly the same lines as the one for other outcomes, but some changes are necessary.
 A full proof can be found in Web-Appendix~\ref{XTapp}.

-If covariates and treatment were measured at time $t$ it cannot be avoided to include in $\overline{Z}_t$ whether or not a patient was alive at time $t$: what are a patient's covariates if he or she is dead?
-Therefore we include in $Z(t)$ an indicator for whether or not a patient is alive at time $t$.
-Thus if a patient died at or before time $t$ his or her survival time can be read from $\overline{Z}_t$.
+If covariates and treatment were measured at time $t$, it cannot be avoided to include in $\overline{Z}_t$ whether or not a person was alive at time $t$: what are a person's covariates if he or she is dead?
+Therefore we include in $Z(t)$ an indicator for whether or not a person is alive at time $t$.
+Thus if a person died at or before time $t$, the survival time can be read from $\overline{Z}_t$.

-The conditions in Section~\ref{XY} usually exclude survival as the outcome of interest, since if the outcome is survival the Support Condition~\ref{sup}, saying that all $F_{Y^{(t+h)}|\overline{Z}_t}$ have the same bounded support $\left[y_1,y_2\right]$, will not hold.
-The reason for this is as follows. $\overline{Z}_t$ includes the covariate-measurements and treatment until time $t$.
-Given that a patient is dead at time $t$ and given his or her survival time, the distribution of this survival time cannot have the fixed support $\left[y_1,y_2\right]$, which is independent of $t$.
-Also given that a patient is alive at time $t$, the survival time often does not have the fixed support $\left[y_1,y_2\right]$: one often expects that $t$ is the left limit of the support, and obviously the left limit of the support should be greater than or equal to $t$.
+The conditions in Section~\ref{XY} usually exclude survival as the outcome of interest, since if the outcome is survival the Support Condition~\ref{sup}, saying that all $F_{Y^{(t+h)}|\overline{Z}_t}$ have the same bounded support $\left[y_1,y_2\right]$, will not hold: $\overline{Z}_t$ includes the covariate-measurements and treatment until time $t$, and given that a person is dead at time $t$ and given his or her survival time, the distribution of this survival time cannot have the fixed support $\left[y_1,y_2\right]$, independent of $t$.
+Also given that a person is alive at time $t$, the survival time often does not have the fixed support $\left[y_1,y_2\right]$: one often expects that $t$ is the left limit of the support, and obviously the left limit of the support should be greater than or equal to $t$.

-As compared to Section~\ref{XY} we make two extra assumptions.
-The first is a consistency assumption, stating that stopping treatment after death does not change the survival time.
-The second extra assumption states that there is no instantaneous effect of treatment at the time the patient died (notice that the difference between $Y^{\left(Y\right)}$, the outcome with treatment stopped at the survival time $Y$, and $Y$ is in treatment \emph{at} $Y$).
+I make two extra assumptions.
+The first is a straightforward consistency assumption, stating that stopping treatment after death does not change the survival time.
+The second extra assumption states that there is no instantaneous effect of treatment at the time the person died (notice that the difference between $Y^{\left(Y\right)}$, the outcome with treatment stopped at the survival time $Y$, and $Y$ is in treatment \emph{at} time $Y$).

 \begin{assu} \emph{(consistency)}. $Y^{(t)}=Y$ on $\left\{\omega:Y\leq t\right\}\cup\left\{\omega:Y^{(t)}\leq t\right\}$. \end{assu}